Klerksdorp

 Klerksdorp (/ˈklɑːrksdɔːrp/ KLARKS-dorp) is located in the North West Province, South Africa.
-Klerksdorp, the second largest city in the North West Province, is located 165 km southeast of Mahikeng, the provincial capital.
+Klerksdorp is located 165 km southeast of Mahikeng, the provincial capital.
 Klerksdorp was also the first capital of the then Transvaal Republic and used to be the home of the first Stock Exchange in the region.
 It became an important trading town linking Kimberley to Johannesburg.
 It became home to a mix of farmers, miners and immigrants servicing the two industries.
+It was then located there because of availability of water and climate change.

 History

 Beginnings (1837/38 and on)

 The city was founded in 1837 or 1838 when the Voortrekkers settled on the banks of the Schoonspruit ("Clear stream"), which flows through the town.
 Klerksdorp is the oldest European settlement north of the Vaal River, and thus of the former Zuid-Afrikaansche Republiek (Z.A.R), also known as the Transvaal Republic.

 The most prominent of the first settlers was Hendrik Grobler who claimed a farm of about 160 km2, called it Elandsheuwel ("Hill of the Eland").
 He gave plots of land and communal grazing rights on this farm to other Voortrekkers in return for their labour in building a dam and an irrigation canal.
 This collection of smallholdings was later given the name of Klerksdorp in honour of the first landdrost (magistrate) of the area, Jacob de Clercq.